Page 328 - ALTA Endorsements Guide

 with their recording or filing data.

 vi.
-For non-platted adjoining land, recording data and, where available, tax parcel number, identifying adjoining tracts according to current
+For non-platted adjoining properties, recording data and tax parcel number, identifying adjoining properties according to current tax

-public records.
-For platted adjoining land, the recording data of the subdivision plat.
+records, where available.
+For platted adjoining properties, the recording data of the subdivision plat.

 vii.
 Platted setback or building restriction lines that appear on recorded subdivision plats or that were disclosed in documents provided to, or